CuriousCoder25/Pomodoro-Timer-App/README.md

 - **Theme switching** between work and break modes
 - **Creamy progress ring** with customizable radius
 - **Bootstrap 5** styling with custom CSS
+- **Comprehensive About page** with technique guide, benefits, and tips

 ### ⚙️ Customization
 - **Adjustable timer durations** for all session types